 Range Finder: Not necessary, but if you have a good one, please bring it.
 I suggest one that is actually capable of ranging bushes at over 1,000 yards.
 Most range finders are misleading on their labels, so buyer beware.
 If is says “1,000” you will be lucky to get 500 in the field.
 Don’t buy one just for this class if you don’t already have one.
-I don’t use a laser range finder much, but if you have $500, the Sig Kilo is a heck of a range finder!
+I don’t use a laser range finder much, but if you have $350, the Sig Kilo is a heck of a range finder!
+If you have $1500, get THIS one.
 If you have $3,300, THIS is a good choice.
 I have only used one range finder under $750 that has impressed me, the Sig Kilo 2000.
-If money is tight, skip it & use ours.
+Feel welcome to use ours.

 Eye protection: Any impact resistant glasses are acceptable, including prescription sun or regular glasses.
 You may use our safety glasses as no additional cost.

 Weather / Wind Meter: Not necessary, but very helpful.
 This is a good one.
 A $25 used eBay Kestrel 1000 is also pretty OK until finances allow better.
 If money isn’t an issue, I suggest going crazy with THIS.

 Clothing: It is Wyoming, Idaho and maybe Montana.
 Mornings could be as low as 10* F and afternoons as high as 85*.
 It might be pouring rain or a glorious sun might be beating down through our thin atmosphere.
 We will shoot.
 “If it ain’t rainin’: it ain’t trainin’.”

 ATVs: If you have one, bring it.
 If not, you can do without or you can rent one.
 Let’s chat about the Nomad Rifleman style of shooting that is available.